vibe-d/webchat-tutorial/tutorial/tutorial.md

 			button(type="submit") Enter
 ```

-Now, you may have noticed that the call to render the above template is using template arguments instead of normal parameters.
+Now, you may have noticed that the call to render the above template is using compile time (template) arguments instead of normal parameters.
 In D, template arguments are denoted by `!`.
 Parenthesis can be left off if only a single argument is given.

-The reason why `render` takes it's arguments as (compile time) template parameters is that Diet templates are actually translated into HTML at compile time.
-Using D's powerful meta-programming abilities, D code is generated that outputs static HTML code directly to the TCP socket.
+The reason why `render` takes it's arguments as template parameters is that Diet templates are actually translated into HTML at compile time.
+Using D's powerful meta-programming abilities, D code is generated from the Diet source code that outputs static HTML code directly to the TCP socket.
 This means that rendering a Diet template, even if there are dynamic elements inside (see the later sections), is usually as fast as serving a static page from RAM.
 This means that additional caching is often not necessary.

 With this in place, running `dub` and refreshing the browser now yields this: